Mark Rothko (Died 1970 aged 66) – A large mark with bold colours, frothed at the edges

 Orange and Yellow, 1956

-Rothko painted on very large canvases, allowing the viewer to feel like they were inside, almost consumed by the artwork.
+Rothko painted on very large canvases, allowing the viewer to feel as if they were inside, almost consumed by the artwork.

-Nobody before had created - paintings to portray a mood
+Nobody before had created – Moods with a few blocks or stripes of colour